 Kyle Harris Product Director will be sharing his insights on how voice search will continue to influence the path to purchase on April 19th at 2:00 p.m.
 (EST).
 To register, please click here.

 Andrew Tully is Director of Client Strategy and is based out of New York.
-To learn more about the latest digital marketing trends, please do not hesitate to get in touch.
+To learn more about the latest digital marketing trends, please do not hesitate to contact DAC.